djmeph/mean-framework/README.md

 * Node.js
 * MongoDB
 * Yarn
-* grunt-cli
+* Gulp

 **Optional components:**

 * nodemon
 * pm2

-Before you start, prepare your dependencies and compile grunt tasks with `yarn install`.
+Before you start, prepare your dependencies and compile Gulp tasks with `yarn install`.

 The repository is setup to provide two environments: development and production.